jnatali/sagehen_meadows/CONTRIBUTOR.md

 Key Points
 - Work in your branch, it's your safe space to make changes with confidence
-- Commit your branch often and push to github; these two steps backup your work.
+- Commit to your branch often and push to github; these two steps backup your work.
 Do it every work session!
 Don't worry about how often or not, I'm not paying attention.
 - Write short, clear commit messages.
 - Don't push directly to main.
 We'll do this when the work is complete or needs to be shared.
 If you try to push to main, your request should be blocked.